Research Unit

 Working Groups & Publications

-In the Research Unit “Environment and Society” we have two thematic graduate schools.
-Each brings together four PhD students from different departments.
+The Research Unit “Environment and Society” participates in various graduate schools.
+Each brings together PhD students from different departments.

 Dicussion Papers